The Alzheimer’s Association of Helsinki was founded in 1986 and is a member of the nationwide Alzheimer Society of Finland.

 Becoming a member of the Association

-There are 2 types of memberships available:
+There are two types of memberships available:

-- Regular membership available to any private person
+- Regular membership available to private persons

 - Support membership available to organizations/groups/corporations